 Have you ever hired a bail bondsman for yourself, a family member or friend?
 If you have, please leave a comment below and tell about your experience, and let us know how things turned out.

 - Time Off For Good Behavior

 - Released For Time Served

 - Be Released on a Pre-Trial Release Program

 - Own Recognizance

 Intake Procedures / Booking

 - You will be placed in a holding cell.
 If the jail is busy, you will have to wait a while to get processed.

-- The first thing you will have to to is you have to answer a number of questions, such as what is your legal name, your address, birth date and an emergency contact person.
+- The first thing you will have to is you have to answer a number of questions, such as what your legal name is, your address, birth date and an emergency contact person.